surgiie/vault-cli/README.md

 You may persist this data by adding it to the vault item itself with the following json keys:

-`vault item:edit --name=example --vault-export-user="someuser" --vault-export-group="somegroup" --vault-export-permissions="0700"`
+`vault item:edit example --vault-export-user="someuser" --vault-export-group="somegroup" --vault-export-permissions="0700"`

 This will be used by default when the options are not passed.